Close Menu

 Schedule a Confidential Consultation Today!
 Big Family Issues?
 Call Smallwood 407-574-6155

-Orlando Property Division Lawyer
+Orlando Property Division Lawyer Near You

-Key in lock Orlando Property Division LawyerProperty division can be a tricky and frustrating aspect of divorce, especially if you have acquired significant assets and/or debt over the course of your marriage.
-And it’s not only the big things, like your home or business, that are difficult to divvy up—smaller household items aren’t necessarily easy to divide either.
-In some divorce cases, couples can agree on who will get what property, while others seek the help of a mediator to negotiate a settlement.
-Others won’t be able to resolve property division issues outside of court and will put the matter in a judge’s hands.
-However your property division needs to be handled, a skilled Orlando divorce attorney from The Law Offices of Sean Smallwood, P.A. can help.
+Key in lock Orlando Property Division LawyerDivorce property division can be a tricky and frustrating aspect of Florida divorce laws, especially if you have acquired significant assets (such as those in high-asset divorce cases) and/or debt throughout your marriage.
+It’s not only the big things, like your home or business, that are difficult to divvy up—smaller household items aren’t necessarily easy to divide either.
+In some Florida divorce property division cases, couples can agree on who will get what property, while others seek the help of a mediator to negotiate a settlement.
+Others won’t be able to resolve divorce property division issues outside of court and seek the help of a property division attorney and will put the matter in a judge’s hands.
+However your property division needs to be handled, a skilled property division lawyer near you from The Law Offices of Sean Smallwood, P.A. can help.

-Florida law provides for an “equitable distribution” of marital assets and debts.
-(Generally, any asset or debt acquired during the marriage is considered “marital” for purposes of property division.
-To be deemed “nonmarital,” the asset or debt must have been acquired before the marriage and kept separately from the marriage assets.)
 With equitable distribution, the court begins with the presumption that all marital assets and debts are to be divided equally (50% each); however, the court may distribute the marital estate in a manner it decides is fair and equitable—so, not necessarily equally, and it does not matter how title is held.
 In making this determination, the court will consider:

 • The contributions of each spouse to the marriage, including contributions to the care and education of the children and services as a homemaker